KJHS-Coding/Vagrant/README.md

 or operating system is to install all of the necessary software and any other setup required to do the necessary [development](http://en.wikipedia.org/wiki/Software_development).
 This is really the whole point of using a tool like vagrant.
-The `Vagrantfile`s specify the specifics of the guest which will run on your host machine.
+The `Vagrantfile` specifies the setup of the guest which will run on your host machine.
 Your development environment then becomes entirely "disposable" and you can start over fresh in very little time.
-You can install only what you need and keep it separate from other projects.
+You don't have to keep track of what has and has not been installed, you can install only what you need and keep it separate from other projects.

 ## Setup